box/developer.box.com/guides/webhooks/v2/update-v2.md

 1. Go to the **Webhooks** tab in the [Developer Console][console] to display all webhooks.
-2. Select the webhook you want to update.
+2. Select the webhook you want to update by clicking on its ID.
 3. Click the **Edit webhook** button.
 4. Fill in the data you want to update.
 5. Click the **Update** button to save your changes.